How does this medication work? What will it do for me?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

-Drowsiness/reduced alertness: This medication may produce drowsiness or dizziness.
-Avoid activities that require mental alertness, such as driving or operating dangerous machinery until you ensure that the medication does not affect you in this way.
+Drowsiness/reduced alertness: This medication may cause drowsiness or dizziness.
+Avoid activities that require mental alertness, such as driving or operating dangerous machinery until you know how this medication affects you.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children less than 4 years of age.

 What other drugs could interact with this medication?

 There may be an interaction between diphenoxylate - atropine and any of the following: